Kalatco/WeShare/README.md

 ## Starting the server

-To run this app, you must run the NodeMon package by simply typing:
+To run this app, you must go to the directory of the file in terminal and type the following command:
 ```bash
 nodemon index.js
 ```
-This will run the index.js file and start the server.
+This command will start the server and can be accessed from localhost:5000 in your web browser.

 ## API key